olebole/irafdoc/doc/ccdred.ccdinstrument.rst

   giving the parameter name used by the package, the image keyword to which it is translated, the default value (if any), the value the task will receive for the current image after translation, and the actual keyword value in the image.
-A <tt>"?"</tt> is printed if a value cannot be determined.
+A <span style="font-family: monospace;">"?"</span> is printed if a value cannot be determined.
 The idea of the task is to make sure that the value a <b>ccdred</b> task sees is the correct one and if not to modify the translation appropriately.
 In verify mode when the